aaronbloomfield/ccc/hws/gradebook/index.md

 #### Address checksums

 Note that Remix may complain if an Ethernet address is not [checksummed](../../slides/ethereum.html#/checksum).
-This is a warning, not an error, and it will still work fine.
-But you still have to remove the warning, otherwise the compilation when you submit it will appear to fail.
-Remix will provide, in the warning, the checksummed address -- you are welcome to use that value (cut-and-paste it into your code) instead to silence this warning.
+Remix will provide, in the error, the checksummed address -- you are welcome to use that value (cut-and-paste it into your code) instead to silence this warning.
 You can also use [ethsum.netlify.app](https://ethsum.netlify.app/) to checksum an Ethernet address.

 ### Part 2: Testing and Deployment